 His recognitions are not limited to the area of charity.
 In 1994, Dr Yeung was awarded Honorary Professor of Law by China University of Political Science and Law, and Honorary Consultant of All China Lawyers Association from All China Lawyers Association.
 In 1998, he was appointed Honorary Trustee by Peking University.
 He has been Life Honorary President of Asian Basketball Association since 2006 and in 2007, he was appointed Director and Honorary President of Shanghai Institute of Visual Art, Fudan University – e Emperor School of Performing Arts.
 He was further appointed Honorary Professor by Guangdong University of Finance in 2008.
 With his dedication over the years, Dr Yeung’s achievements have been further recognized worldwide.
 In 2000, he was elected one of the 100 Most Powerful Figures in the USA by an American movie magazine Hollywood Reporter.
 In 2007, he was conferred the Degree of Doctor of Commerce (Honoris Causiby) by the University of West Alabama in the USA.
 He won World Outstanding Chinese Award of United World Chinese Association in the same year and became Life Honorary President of the association.
-Since 2011, Dr Yeung has been included on the Hong Kong's 40 Richest list presented by Forbes.
+Dr. Yeung has been listed on Forbes’ Hong Kong’s 50 Richest list for 4 consecutive years since 2011.
 During the 2013 Macau International Film Festival, he won Outstanding Contribution Award for Chinese Language Films.
 These awards not only reflect the public recognition of his achievements, but also encourage and strengthen his belief in serving the community.

 Dr Yeung has two sons and three daughters.
 His eldest son, Gilbert Yeung, manages dragon-i and TAZMANIA BALLROOM whereas his second son, Alex Yeung, serves the Group as Corporate Executive.
 His eldest daughter, Cindy Yeung, is in charge of Emperor Watch and Jewellery while his second daughter, Daisy Yeung, oversees Emperor Capital Group.
 He firmly believes that his close family ties are the source of strong support enabling him to face challenges ahead.